patrykwiener/patrykwiener/README.md

 ### Summary

-A results-driven Python Developer with over 7 years of experience, specializing in building secure, microservice-based RESTful APIs and innovative **AI-powered solutions**.
-Proven expertise in **leveraging AI for development**, including state-of-the-art tools and **AI-assisted workflows** to build **AI-First Full-Stack MVPs**.
+A results-driven Python Developer with over 7 years of experience, specializing in building secure, microservice-based RESTful APIs and innovative AI-powered solutions.
+Proven expertise in leveraging AI for development, including state-of-the-art tools and AI-assisted workflows to build AI Full-Stack MVPs.
 Deep knowledge of application security, including custom OAuth2.0 implementations and penetration testing.
-An effective mentor and proactive problem-solver, dedicated to building scalable, secure, and intelligent software.
+An effective mentor and proactive problem-solver, dedicated to building scalable, secure, and intelligent software

 ---